kingslayer1312/PerfTweaker/README.md

 # PerfTweaker - A Linux shell script for toggling CPU governor mode

 A simple shell script that enables persistent changes to the CPU governor profile on Linux.
-This script basically automates the work shown in the Fedora discussions post at https://discussion.fedoraproject.org/t/how-to-increasing-performance-by-changing-cpu-governor-and-reducing-swappiness/71429
+This script basically automates the work shown in the Fedora discussions post [here](https://discussion.fedoraproject.org/t/how-to-increasing-performance-by-changing-cpu-governor-and-reducing-swappiness/71429)
 Run the script as root.

 ### An overview of performance governors